hacstac/Notes/_posts/2020-09-23-Kubernetes-Pods.md

 # There are numerous methods for mounting volumes over the network

-# Kubernetes includes support for standard protocols such as NFS and iSCSI as well as cloud pro‐ vider–based storage APIs for the major cloud providers (both public and private)
+# Kubernetes includes support for standard protocols such as NFS and iSCSI as well as cloud provider–based storage APIs for the major cloud providers (both public and private)

 # In many cases, the cloud providers will also create the disk for you if it doesn’t already exist